Sample what you cant compress: Related Work

 {\bf Latent Diffusion: } \citet{stable_diffusion} popularized text-to-image generation using latent diffusion models.
 They kept the autoencoder from \citet{vqgan} intact and simply removed the quantization layer.
 This accelerated diffusion model research in the community owing to the fact that the latent space was much smaller than the pixel space, which allows fast training and inference compared to diffusion models like Imagen that sample pixels directly \citep{imagen}.

+{\bf 2-stage diffusion autoencoders:} \citet{diffusevae} and \citet{diffusionae} both train decoders with a diffusion loss.
+The crucial difference is that both these works train their autoencoder in 2-stages.

 {\bf Compression and diffusion:} \citet{diffusion_compression_luca} showed that diffusion models can be used for compression.
 Crucially, compared to our approach they use a frozen autoencoder, and do not train their autoencoder end-to-end.
 They also use an objective based on modified flow matching.
-In contrast, we did not modify the loss or the sampling algorithm.
+In contrast, we did not modify the loss or the sampling algorithm. \citet{diffusevae} use a similar approach with a 2-stage autoencoder training process for their autoencoder.

 In a similar context, \citet{yang2024neurips} developed an end-to-end optimized compression model using a diffusion decoder.
 They show improved perceptual quality compared to earlier GAN-based compression methods at the expense of higher distortion (pixel-level reconstruction accuracy).
 Different from our approach, they use a discrete latent space, which is required for state-of-the-art compression rates achieved via entropy coding.
 This limits the reconstruction quality but is required for a compression model that ultimately seeks to minimize a rate-distortion objective, not just a reconstruction and sampling quality objective.